Stable local dynamics: expansion, quasi-conformality and ergodicity: Expanding sequences

 \subsection{Bounded distortion}

-In this subsection, we present a bounded distortion lemma for a sequence of contracting maps which permits us to control the growth of measure of iterations of measurable sets.
-The proof here is an adaptation of the classical argument to our setting. {Let $R_1>0$ be smaller than the radius of injectivity of the $\exp$ function on $M$.}
+In this subsection, we present a well-known bounded distortion lemma for a sequence of contracting maps, which permits us to control the growth of measure of iterations of measurable sets.
+For the purpose of completeness, we present the proof here, which is an adaptation of the classical argument to our setting.
+Let $R_1>0$ be smaller than the radius of injectivity of the exponential map on $M$.

 \begin{lemma} Let $\alpha,\lambda\in (0,1)$ and $C>0$.
 Then, there exists $L>1$ such that for any $R<R_1$, any $n\in \N$, any sequence $\{x_j\}_{j=0}^n$ in $M$, and any sequence $\{h_j\}_{j=1}^n$ in $\diffloc{1+\alpha}(M)$ with $h_j:\ball{x_{j-1}}{R}\to h_j(\ball{x_{j-1}}{R})$ satisfying $h_j(x_{j-1})=x_j$, $\|Dh_j\|<\lambda$, $\|h_j\|_{\cC^{1+\alpha}}<C$, and every pair of measurable sets $S_1,S_2\subseteq \ball{x_0}{R}$ of positive Lebesgue measure,